 My name is Nicolas Cragnolino.
 I’m a VFX Artist from Argentina and member of the Visual Effects Society (VES) who’s been working in the Advertising Industry for over 10 years.
 I began my Advertising post-production career in Che Revolution Post (one of Argentina’s best Visual FX facilities) and worked there for several years before Co-Founding Wolf VFX in 2010.

 My work in compositing and CGI was featured in hundreds of TV commercials and has granted me plenty of experience and recognition.
 I always try to push the productions to their full potentials, helping Directors and Producers achieve their aesthetic goals, communication strategies and awards like Cannes Lions, US Hispanic awards, FIAP, Diente and more.

 Currently based in the Miami/Ft.
-Lauderdale area, I’m working as a freelance VFX Supervisor On-Set, Compositor, CGI Artist and Colorist for several Post-Production companies.
-I continuously evolve in my work, keeping up with new technologies, and working in productions starting right at the pre-production stage all the way to the final delivery.
+Lauderdale area, I’m working as a VFX Supervisor, Compositor, CGI Artist and Colorist for Cosmo Street Editorial.
+I try to evolve in my work continuously, keeping up with new technologies, and working in productions starting right at the pre-production stage all the way to the final delivery.

 Through my involvement at the pre-production phase of the project, I sit with the director and producers to find the best way to achieve their creative aims, combining practical and Visual FX.
 A good planing before shooting, can help save a lot of time and money in post-production.
 And when the project requires my presence on-set I always supervise the scenes where heavy VFX are involved to guaranty we get the best we can from the production, and later enhance it through compositing and CGI.